Earning Continuing Education

 Examples of Prior-Approved programs include the ANFP Annual Meeting and ANFP Chapter meetings, provided that chapter meeting planners have completed the Prior Approval process in advance with CBDM.
-Planners of industry-related meetings may request prior approval from CBDM and can confirm to you whether a meeting is CBDM Prior Approved for CE.
+Planners of industry-related meetings may request prior approval from CBDM and can confirm with you whether a meeting is CBDM Prior Approved for CE.
 ANFP Food Protection Connection articles, Nutrition Connection articles, most ANFP online courses, and some ANFP books are also Prior Approved for CE, and their descriptions will indicate this.

-Continuing Competence Level Assignments
+View the Level Assignments

 More About Prior Approval